folio-org/docs/content/en/docs/Metadata/Inventory/QuickMARC.md

 The following are all the quickMARC permissions:

+-   **quickMARC: Can Link/unlink authority records to bib records.** This permission allows the user to link and unlink authority records to access points in bibliographic records.
 -   **quickMARC: Create a new MARC holdings record.** This permission allows the user to create new MARC holdings records.
-(This cannot be done in the UI in Kiwi)
+-   **quickMARC: Create new MARC bibliographic record.** This permission allows the user to create a new MARC bibliographic record.
 -   **quickMARC: Derive new MARC bibliographic record.** This permission allows the user to duplicate and create new MARC bibliographic records.
--   **quickMARC: View, MARC bibliographic record.** This permission allows the user to view MARC bibliographic records in the Inventory app.
+-   **quickMARC: View MARC bibliographic record.** This permission allows the user to view MARC bibliographic records in the Inventory app.
--   **quickMARC: View, MARC holdings  record.** This permission allows the user to view MARC holdings records in the Inventory app.
+-   **quickMARC: View MARC holdings  record.** This permission allows the user to view MARC holdings records in the Inventory app.
--   **quickMARC: View, edit MARC authorities record.** This permission allows the user to view and edit MARC authority records in the MARC authority app.
 -   **quickMARC: View, edit MARC bibliographic record.** This permission allows the user to view and edit MARC bibliographic records.
 -   **quickMARC: View, edit MARC holdings record.** This permission allows the user to view and edit MARC holdings records.